fxlin/p2-concurrency/docs/vtune.md

 sudo sysctl -p
 ```

-(Optional) if you want to use your own Linux machine as the target, here are some notes:

 * Must have modern Intel processors (Broadwell, Haswell or even newer).
 Cannot be AMD.
 FYI: granger1/2: Ubuntu 20.04 LTS on 2x Xeon 2630v4 Broadwell (10c20t), 20 cores.
 * Preferred: Ubuntu 20.04 LTS with Linux kernel > 4.17.
 Some VTune event-based sampling [features](https://software.intel.com/content/www/us/en/develop/documentation/vtune-help/top/analyze-performance/parallelism-analysis-group/threading-analysis.html) depends on it.

-### Workflow overview

-Choose one of the two models that suit you.
+### Workflow: choose one mode that suits you

 ![](figures/workflow.png)

-**Setup 1 -- develop on the server**: develop code on the server (either via SSH terminals or mount the server filesystem).
+**Mode 1 (recommended) -- develop on the server, view results locally**: develop code on the server (via SSH terminals, VS code, mounted network filesystem, etc.).
 In this case, target & dev machines are the same.

 * Write code -> build binary -> (test to make sure it works correctly) -> profile the program with VTune the server

-* Download the profile results to your PC (the viewer machine).
+* Download the profile results to your local machine (the viewer machine).
 This can be done from VSCode (or rsync, scp, ...)

-* *Note: this does NOT mean using your local VTune to connect to the server*
+* *Note: this does **NOT** mean using your local VTune to connect to the server*

   ![image-20210318122610743](image-20210318122610743.png)

 * View the results on your local VTune.

   To associate execution hotspots with source lines or assembly (see below for an example), the local VTune needs the program source code & binary (which must be build with symbols and debugging information).
 You will have to fetch them from the server to your local machine after *every* source modification & rebuild.
-Automate this process with your script!
+Consider automating this process with your script (e.g. rsync)

 ![](figures/steal-ue.png)

-**Setup 2 -- develop on a personal Linux box:**  develop & build code on your local Linux machine; execute on the server for profiling.
+**Mode 2 (if you so choose) -- develop on a personal Linux box:**  develop & build code on your local Linux machine; execute on the server for profiling.

 The workflow is similar to setup 1.
 A few things to note though: